PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 the broader slope transition is only for surface water.
 Coverage multiplies alpha after the original alpha floor so walls cannot retain a minimum water veil.

+## Splashback

+`rainSplashback.glsl` adds sparse three-droplet bursts using the existing ripple cell seeds and birth phase.
+Initial velocity follows the combined terrain/unit normal plus a small tangent spread; world gravity returns droplets to the surface within 0.375 seconds (roughly one world unit peak height).
+This does not simulate collisions with the falling streaks.
+The existing ripple animation is unchanged.

+The fullscreen pass gathers a bounded 3x3 ripple-cell neighbourhood.
+Inactive impacts are rejected before texture reads; source depth and normal checks reject hidden or discontinuous surfaces.
+Droplets are clipped against scene depth and lit at their airborne positions by the existing atmosphere and radiance fields.
+No particle objects, new textures, render targets or CPU per-unit work are added.
+Intensity follows weather; density is sparse and the entire layer fades between 450 and 1100 world units from the camera.
+Steep surfaces and grazing views fade out to keep the small gather bounded.
+Ripples, rivulets and reflections retain their existing behaviour.

+This is a conservative screen-space effect: it cannot seed hidden surfaces or extend reliably beyond roof silhouettes.
+It also shares the existing rain's lack of a full 3D shelter mask, so it cannot guarantee dry ground beneath an overhang.
+Moving units sample the world-anchored ripple field rather than carrying persistent object-local particles.
+Actual Recoil appearance and GPU cost need an in-game check.

 ## Validation

 Run `python tests/world_rain_gpu.py` (stdlib, libEGL and libGL only).
 Tests compile